 Keep it Simple with FROG® Products

 Want to make balancing your water easier?
 And how about using less chlorine?
 Consider using Pool FROG® to sanitize your pool.
-Pool FROG helps keeps water Cleaner, Clearer, and Softer®.
+Pool FROG helps keep water Cleaner, Clearer, and Softer®.
 It kills bacteria 2 ways, with a low amount of chlorine and FROG Minerals all while using up to 50% less chlorine*.

 Less chlorine means water feels softer, swimsuits don’t fade and surfaces are protected.